intel/linux-npu-driver/docs/umd-testing.md

 openvino.save_model(ov_model, "models/resnet50.xml")
 ```

-Prepare an image, download and resize it to 224x224 using OpenCV:
+Prepare an image by downloading it and resizing it to 224×224 using OpenCV:

 ```python
 # Prepare an image using OpenCV